-Net income (loss) attributable to AIG Common Shareholders decreased due to:
+Net loss attributable to AIG Common Shareholders compared to Net income attributable to AIG Common Shareholders primarily due to:

-- loss on the closing of the Majority Interest Fortitude Sale; - lower investment returns due to losses on our alternative investments and fair value option equity security holdings due to declines in equity markets in the six-month period ended June 30, 2020, and lower income on our fixed maturity securities for which the fair value option was elected due to a widening of credit spreads in the current period.
-This compares to the same period in the prior year where we experienced gains on our alternative investments, which included income from an initial public offering of a holding in the private equity portfolio, and gains on fair value option equity security holdings as a result of robust returns in equity markets and higher gains on our fixed maturity securities for which the fair value option was elected due to a decrease in rates and narrowing of credit spreads; - higher catastrophe losses and adverse mortality primarily due to the impact of COVID-19; and - asset impairment charges as a result of Blackboard being placed into run-off.
+- loss on the closing of the Majority Interest Fortitude Sale; - lower investment returns due primarily to lower gains on our alternative investments due to volatility in equity markets in the ninemonth period ended September 30, 2020, and lower income on our fixed maturity securities for which the fair value option was elected due to a widening of credit spreads in the current period.
+This compares to the same period in the prior year where we experienced robust gains on our alternative investments, which included income from an initial public offering of a holding in the private equity portfolio, and higher gains on our fixed maturity securities for which the fair value option was elected due to a decrease in rates and narrowing of credit spreads; - lower net realized capital gains in the nine-month period ended September 30, 2020 compared to the same period in the prior year primarily driven by the loss on the embedded derivative related to the Fortitude Re funds withheld assets; - higher adverse mortality in Life and Retirement and higher catastrophe losses in General Insurance due to the impact of COVID-19 as well as hurricanes, wildfires and other events; and - asset impairment charges as a result of Blackboard being placed into run-off.

-- net realized capital gains in the six-month period ended June 30, 2020 compared to net realized capital losses in the same period in the prior year; - lower net loss reserve discount charge; and - the impact of noncontrolling interest attributed to Fortitude Re results as discussed in Consolidated Results of Operations.
+- lower accident year loss ratio, as adjusted due to underwriting discipline, increased use of reinsurance and a change in business mix; - · lower net loss reserve discount charge; and - the impact of noncontrolling interest attributed to Fortitude Re results as discussed in Consolidated Results of Operations.